Tiller Money Review: What Happens When You Automate Spreadsheets?

 Before Tiller, spreadsheet budgeters would have to add in every transaction manually.
 That meant logging into every account separately, copying the transactions, and then building your own budgeting spreadsheet.
 Tiller combines spreadsheets with automatic data.

-Tiller was named the Best Wealth Management Product in 2018 at the FinTech Breakthrough Awards and has been featured in numerous financial publications like Business Insider and Inc Magazine.
+Tiller was also named the Best Wealth Management Product in 2018 at the FinTech Breakthrough Awards and has been featured in numerous financial publications like Business Insider and Inc Magazine.

-How It Works
+How Tiller Works

 Signing up with Tiller is easy.
-To create an account, you just need to provide basic information like your name and credit card number.
+To create an account, you need to provide basic information like your name and credit card number.